dnbaumgartner/XPilotView/README.md

 1) Select 'OK' to calibrate.
 1) Wait for a stable display on all three axis.
 The numbers may jitter by a few tenths or hundredths which is ok.
 1) Touch the "OK" bar in the Config display.
-1) The gyro offset and view drift should be gone.
+1) The gyro offset will be saved and the drifting of the viewpoint should be gone.
 1) If the drift persists then there may be a fault in the gyro.
 I have never observed an offset that could not be corrected with calibration.

 ### Gyro Sensor Installation

-As mentioned previously, this developer mounted the gyro module on the inside top of a hat.
+As mentioned previously, this developer mounted the gyro module on the inside top of a cap.

 The orientation of the gyro is critical.
 Please note the photo of the gyro module in the following Parts List section.
  * The side of the module shown in the picture will be oriented as the bottom side next to the head.
-The Bluetooth antenna side will be on the top next to the cap.
+The Bluetooth antenna side will be on the top next to the inside of the cap.
  * The gyro module should be rotated so that the X-Axis (Roll) arrow in the photo should be pointing to the left side of the head.
  * The gyro connector side should be on the right.

 This particular orientation is so because we're using the Roll axis to measure the head pitch instead of the Pitch axis.
-The Pitch axis has some not well understood interaction with the Yaw axis that we can ignore if we use the Roll axis instead.
+The Pitch axis has some not well understood interaction with the Yaw axis that we can ignore if we use the Roll axis for head pitch instead.

 The connector pins on the gyro module are inconvenient because they protrude at right angles to the module board and conflict with the head space inside the cap.
 This developer soldered new pins that extend to the side and clipped off the original pins.